c0rent1n/djm/README.md

 ##### ● ifNotFoundFunction = function(key){}
 Function to transform the DJM key to get it as its value if its value is not found and if DynamicJsonManager.getterSettings.ifNotFound == 'function'.

 	ifNotFoundFunction = function(key) {
 		// Your modifications on the DJM key here

 		return key;
 	}
 ##### ● dynamicReplace = {}
 String replacement for the first occurrence in the DJM value.
-JSON object with: {
+JSON object with:
+	dynamicReplace = {
 		"oldValue1": "newValue1",
 		"oldValue2": "newValue2"
 	}
 ##### ● dynamicReplaceAll = {}
 String replacement for each occurrence in the DJM value.
-JSON object with: {
+JSON object with:
+	dynamicReplaceAll = {
 		"oldValue1": "newValue1",
 		"oldValue2": "newValue2"
 	}
 ##### ● capitalize = false
 Capitalize the first word of the DJM values.
 ##### ● capitalizeAll = false